chtejayadav/Yield_RF/README.md

 ---

-## 🏃‍♂️ Usage
+## 🏃‍♂️ Using the Project

 ### Notebooks

-Open Jupyter Notebook and run the notebooks in this order:
+Open Jupyter Notebook and run these in order:

 1. `1.
 Yield Data Analysis.ipynb`
 2. `2.
 Yield Data ML.ipynb`

+You’ll see the data, the graphs, and the model building steps in action.

 ### Web App

-Run locally with:
+Run it locally:

 ```bash
 python app.py
 ```

-Your browser will open a nice interface where you can **input values and see yield predictions instantly**! 🌾✨
+A browser window pops up where you can enter values and get **instant yield predictions**.
+Super simple! 🌾✨

 ---

-## 🔧 Dependencies

-Everything is in `requirements.txt`.
-Install once, and you’re ready to explore.

----

 ## 🤝 Contributing

-Found a bug?
-Have an idea to make it better?
-Feel free to fork the repo, open a PR, or just shoot me a message.
-I love collaboration! 💡
+If you spot bugs, have ideas, or just want to say hi, **feel free to fork the repo or open a PR**.
+Collaboration is always welcome! 💡

 ---

-## 👨‍💻 Author
+## 👨‍💻 About Me

 **CH TEJA YADAV**
 📧 Email: [tejayadavch@gmail.com](mailto:tejayadavch@gmail.com)

 🌐 GitHub: [chtejayadav](https://github.com/chtejayadav)

-👉 Check out the live app: [Yield Prediction App](https://chtejayadav-yield-rf.streamlit.app/)
+👉 Try the live app here: [Yield Prediction App](https://chtejayadav-yield-rf.streamlit.app/)

+---